DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Experiments

 \subsection{Zero-Shot Autonomous Rearrangement}

-In our experiments, we evaluate the ability of our method to create human-like arrangements using both subjective (Section~\ref{s:qual}) and objective (Section~\ref{s:quant}) metrics.
-First, we explore the following question: \textbf{can DALL-E-Bot arrange a set of objects in a human-preferred way?}

-We evaluate on 3 everyday tabletop rearrangement tasks: \textbf{dining}, \textbf{office}, and \textbf{fruit basket} (Fig.~\ref{fig:Generated}), where the robot should arrange the objects in a human-like way in each scene.
-The dining scene involves four objects (a knife, a fork, a spoon, and a plate).
-The office scene includes a stationary object which the robot can see but is not allowed to move (an iPad), and three movable objects (a keyboard, a mouse, and a mug).
-The fruit basket scene contains two apples and an orange, as well as a stationary basket.
+First, we explore the following question: \textbf{Can DALL-E-Bot arrange a set of objects in a human-preferred way?} We evaluate on 3 everyday tabletop rearrangement tasks: \textit{dining scene}, \textit{office scene}, and \textit{fruit scene} (Fig.~\ref{fig:Generated}).
+The dining scene contains four objects: a knife, a fork, a spoon, and a plate.
+The office scene contains a stationary iPad which the robot is not allowed to move, and three movable objects: a keyboard, a mouse, and a mug.
+The fruit scene contains a stationary basket, and three movable objects: two apples and an orange.

-In real-world applications of DALL-E-Bot, users would only see the outcome of the real-world rearrangement, which would include all the errors that might accumulate through the pipeline.
-To simulate this experience for our evaluation, we create the predicted arrangements using a real-world Franka Emika robot equipped with a compliant suction gripper.
-Then, we record the outcome as an RGB image of a tabletop scene, using a camera on the wrist of the robot.

-Since DALL-E-Bot is the first method to predict precise goal poses for rearrangement in a way which is zero-shot and autonomous, we designed two baselines which are also zero-shot for a fair comparison.
+Since DALL-E-Bot is the first method to predict precise goal poses for rearrangement in a way which is zero-shot (requiring no training arrangements), it cannot be directly compared against methods that require collecting large datasets of example object arrangements, such as~\cite{structformer, structdiffusion}.
+These existing methods are not designed for the zero-shot setting.
+Instead, we designed two heuristic-based baselines, which are also zero-shot for a fair comparison.
 The \method{Rand-No-Coll} baseline places objects randomly in the environment while ensuring they do not overlap.
 The \method{Geometric} baseline puts all the objects evenly in a straight line such that they are not colliding, and aligns the objects so that they are parallel using their bounding boxes.
-In addition, we compare our method \method{DALL-E-Bot} to two ablated variants. \method{Abl-Mask-RCNN} uses labels predicted by Mask R-CNN to construct the text prompt for DALL-E, instead of using the captioning model, to understand the sensitivity to incorrect object classifications. \method{Abl-No-VG} (no visual grounding) does not use the edge crops around the table, to understand the effect of the visual grounding, which was described in Section~\ref{ss:prompt-generation}.
+In addition, we compare our method to two variants. \method{DALL-E-Bot-AR} creates an arrangement in an auto-regressive way, with a sequence of goal images rather than a single image, where each placed object is treated as a stationary object for the next generated image (and thus its contours are added to $I_M$).
+Here, we do not adjust the poses of the objects based on the size mismatch and do not reject generated images with the wrong number of objects.
+Finally, \method{DALL-E-Bot-NF} (no filtering) does not filter generated images and always uses the first image.
+If this image has fewer objects than in the real scene, unmatched objects are placed randomly, whilst avoiding collisions.